Phat3/PINdemonium/README.md

 	- **-adv-iatfix** : specify if you want or not to activate the advanced IAT fix technique

 	- **-poly-patch**: if the binary you are analyzing has some kind of polymorphic behavior this activate the patch in order to avoid pin to execute the wrong trace.

+	- **-nullify-unk-iat**: specify if you want or not to nullify the IAT entry not detected as correct API by the tool.
+NB: THIS OPTION WORKS ONLY IF THE OPTION adv-iatfix IS ACTIVE!

 2. Check your result in **C:\pin\PinUnpackerResults\\< current_date_and_time >\\**